MattX/OPMORL-2.0/README.md

 Finally, mixins define define any special effects of the objects.
 Effect mixins provide long-lasting background effects, and attack, defense and use mixins produce special results when the object is used to attack, when an attack is received, and when the object is used, respectively.
 An object can have at most 2 mixins.
+If it exists, the second mixin is revealed only with identify effects.

-100 items types will be available on each game.
+70 items types will be available on each game.

 ### Monster generation